php-fig/fig-standards/proposed/http-message.md

     /**
      * Gets the response Reason-Phrase, a short textual description of the Status-Code.
      *
-     * Because a Reason-Phrase is not a required element in response
+     * Because a Reason-Phrase is not a required element in a response
      * Status-Line, the Reason-Phrase value MAY be null.
 Implementations MAY
      * choose to return the default RFC 7231 recommended reason phrase (or those
      * listed in the IANA HTTP Status Code Registry) for the response's